 We need to support EVs and charging infrastructure more than ever

 The global economy is likely headed for a recession and the price of oil has reached historic lows, according to the Wall Street Journal.
-Despite this, EVs with superior driving performance, higher sustainable benefits, and reduced total cost of ownership are on the horizon.
+Despite this, EVs with superior driving performance, higher sustainability benefits, and reduced total cost of ownership are on the horizon.
 Therefore, a strong case can be made for consumers switching to EVs in the coming years.

 However, given the current climate, we may witness a short-term slowdown in EV sales.
-Therefore, it is critical that we keep up the momentum on building EV charging infrastructure so that our current and future drivers have access to the resources they need.
+Therefore, it is critical that we keep up the momentum by building EV charging infrastructure so that our current and future drivers have access to the resources they need.